nickyiliwang0000/h/programming-fundamentals/arrays-and-methods.md

 <!-- Student takeaway: -->
 <!--Student will be able to:
 - Name the three standard color formats
-- Identify which of the three standard color formats accept alpha values
+-
-- Use a alpha channel color to make a heading's background partially see-through -->
+ -->
 # Arrays and methods

 ## Arrays

 Imagine that you wanted to make a list of values where the **order mattered**.
-You could use and object and do this:
+You could use and object an do this:

 ```js
 const musicObject = {